On Liu morphisms in non-Archimedean geometry: Introduction

 On the morphism level, we define a \emph{Liu morphism} as a morphism under which the inverse image of a Liu domain is a Liu space, see \cref{def:Liumorp}.
-In contrast to the corresponding notion defined by affinoid domains, we show that the property of being a Liu morphism is G-local on the target if the target is separated, see \cref{thm:Liumoreq}.
 Similarly, we have a notion of quasi-Liu morphisms analogous to the classical notion of quasi-affine morphisms: \begin{definition}[c.f. \cref{def:quasiLiumor}] Let $f:X\rightarrow Y$ be a morphism of $k$-analytic spaces.
-We say $f$ is \emph{quasi-Liu} if for any Liu domain $Z$ in $Y$, $f^{-1}Z$ can be embedded in a Liu $k$-analytic space as a compact analytic domain and $H^0(f^{-1}Z,\mathcal{O}_X)$ is a Liu $k$-algebra (\cref{def:Liualge}). \end{definition} The property of being a quasi-Liu morphism is also G-local on the target if the target is separated, see \cref{prop:quasi-Liu}.
+We say $f$ is \emph{quasi-Liu} if for any Liu domain $Z$ in $Y$, $f^{-1}Z$ can be embedded in a Liu $k$-analytic space as a compact analytic domain and $H^0(f^{-1}Z,\mathcal{O}_X)$ is a Liu $k$-algebra (\cref{def:Liualge}). \end{definition}

+Similar to the situation in classical algebraic geometry, we prove a cohomological criterion of Liu morphisms when $Y$ is Liu in \cref{thm:Liumoreq}.

+Unfortunately, as pointed out by Marco Maculan, contrary to the assertion in the previous versions of this paper, the notion of Liu morphisms is not G-local on the target, see an example due to Scholze--Weinstein in \cref{ex:notGlocal}.

-As for problem (1), due to the progress made by Ben-Bassat--Kremnizer in \cite{BBK17}, it is by far clear that the natural notion on a non-Archimedean analytic space is not that of the quasi-coherent sheaves, but the derived category of quasi-coherent sheaves instead.
+As for (1), due to the progress made by Ben-Bassat--Kremnizer in \cite{BBK17}, it is by far clear that the natural notion on a non-Archimedean analytic space is not that of the quasi-coherent sheaves, but the derived category of quasi-coherent sheaves instead.
 However, as we will see, in the special case of sheaves of Liu algebras studied below, the derived notion reduces to a \emph{bona fide} notion of quasi-coherence at the non-derived level.
 In particular, on a separated space, there is a global notion of quasi-coherent sheaves of Liu algebras, see \cref{def:qcohshLiualg}.